Colonial history of the United States: Dwellings and material culture

 New England farming families generally lived in wooden houses because of the abundance of trees.
 A typical New England farmhouse was one-and-a-half stories tall and had a strong frame (usually made of large square timbers) that was covered by wooden clapboard siding.
 A large chimney stood in the middle of the house that provided cooking facilities and warmth during the winter.
 One side of the ground floor contained a hall, a general-purpose room where the family worked and ate meals.
 Adjacent to the hall was the parlor, a room used to entertain guests that contained the family's best furnishings and the parents' bed.
 Children slept in a loft above, while the kitchen was either part of the hall or was located in a shed along the back of the house.
 Colonial families were large, and these small dwellings had much activity and there was little privacy.

 The furniture of the time was very basic, common household items include a trestle table, benches and stools, while chairs were rare.
 Bedsteads were expensive which lead to their rarity, so most people slept on mats, which were rolled up when not in use.
-People kept items in simple-made chests made up with six boards being nailed together.
-While the wealthy had larger bound chests including locks and cabinets, cupboards and dressers.
+People kept items in simple-made chests.
+The wealthy had larger bound chests including locks and cabinets, cupboards and dressers.
 The latter were used to store cups and cooking utensils.
 Glass-made items were also rare.
 For drinking cups, leather jacks and bombards were common.